xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The back office system can be used to ingest your content into the system.
 Every piece of content you ingest is stored as one document with one or more snippets.

-A snippet is a bit of text which the user might search for.
-In the simplest case you only have one snippet per document in which case the snippet is roughly equivalent to the document.
-If you have such a use case you can mentally replace snippet with document in most of the remaining documentation.
+A document is comprised of one or more snippets.
+Each snippet represents a piece of the content of the document.
+In the simplest case, you only have one snippet per document in such a case you can mentally replace snippet with document in most of the remaining documentation.
 Through as there are limits on how long a snippet can be, we provide functionality to either summarize the content or split the content of a document into multiple snippets.
 In many places both a document id and the id of a specific snippet can be used.

 During ingestion, the system creates a mathematical representation of each snippet which is used to match the snippets to the user's interests and searches.